technomancy/bussard/spoilers/readme.md

 should be a main goal once you realize some of your origin story.

 Sacar's logs tell you about Traxus and his interest in multiverse manipulation via the Spacetime Anchor Junction.
+He moved back to Yueh after the player ship was launched and stumbled upon some fishy business with Ikon Technology and investigated it.

 May's logs tell you some of the history of the team; how they fled to Katilay, how they reacted in the face of pending shutdown.
 But her